terzievk/cityMap/README.md

 SDP project, FMI

 ### how to run
-    - $`make`: runs creates the necessary object and dependencies files, compiles, then it runs the tests and runs the program itself
+    - $ `make` runs creates the necessary object and dependencies files, compiles, then it runs the tests and runs the program itself
-    - $`make clean`: before commiting run  to clean unnecessary files like object files and the exe
+    - $ `make clean` before commiting run  to clean unnecessary files like object files and the exe
-    - $`make test` to build and run only the test
+    - $ `make test` to build and run only the test

 ### make
     - https://stackoverflow.com/questions/30573481/path-include-and-src-directory-makefile/30602701